IBMResearch/2019_TechTogether/README.md

 2) [Create an IBM Watson Studio project](https://youtu.be/V3iROjBi-T4)
 3) [Create and run the Jupyter notebook example](https://youtu.be/m4o0R_G-GOc)

+### Support
+Use the [IBM channel](https://techtogetherboston19.slack.com/messages/CH5T8D06P/) in the techtogetherboston19 workspace.

 ## Using the AI Fairness 360 Open Source Toolkit in Watson Studio
 This extensible open source [toolkit](http://aif360.mybluemix.net) can help you examine, report, and mitigate discrimination and bias in machine learning models throughout the AI application lifecycle.
 Containing over 70 fairness metrics and 10 state-of-the-art bias mitigation algorithms developed by the research community, it is designed to translate algorithmic research from the lab into the actual practice of domains as wide-ranging as finance, human capital management, healthcare, and education.